dhirendra777/movies-app/README.md

 # Movies App

-A React application for discovering and searching movies using TMDB API.
+A React application for discovering and searching movies using the TMDB API.

 ## Features